Middleton, Wisconsin: Geography

+Middleton is located in Dane County in south-central Wisconsin, approximately 6 miles (10 km) west-northwest of downtown Madison, the state capital.

-According to the United States Census Bureau, the city has a total area of 9.12 sqmi, of which 8.98 sqmi is land and 0.14 sqmi is water.
-Middleton is located about 6 miles West/Northwest of Madison, the capital of the U.S. state of Wisconsin.
+According to the United States Census Bureau, the city has a total area of 9.12 square miles (23.62 km²), of which 8.98 square miles (23.26 km²) is land and 0.14 square miles (0.36 km²) is water.

+Middleton is situated along the western shore of Lake Mendota and includes portions of the Pheasant Branch watershed, which drains into the lake.

 Climate

 Severe flooding occurred in August 2018, including along Pheasant Branch Creek.